-During winter, Europe comes alive with twinkling lights, festive songs, glistening snow, and alluring scents, and you’d be hard-pressed to find any celebration quite like the Christkindlmarkt.
+In winter, Europe comes alive with twinkling lights, festive songs, glistening snow, and alluring scents.
+But perhaps most festive part of Europe during the holidays are the Christkindlmarkts.
 This dose of holiday cheer originated in Vienna in 1294, and the holiday tradition has continued almost uninterrupted to this day throughout the continent, with the most famous and beloved being held in Germany, France, and Austria.
 Make sure to plan a festive trip to a winter wonderland with the Christmas markets.

 Celebrating the Christkindlmarkt

 While similar Christmas markets dot cities around the world, including several markets in New York City alone, there’s something special about walking the streets where these celebrations have taken place for centuries.
 And every market is unique.
 Some boast reindeers, while others feature skating rinks and pageants.
-Every market, however, stuns with trees, lights, stalls, and streets ablaze with lights and other holiday merriment.
+Every market, however, stuns with trees, lights, stalls, and best of all, a nearly endless smorgasbord of holiday treats.

-But no Christmas is complete without a holiday shopping excursion.
-Whether looking to munch a bit while going stall to stall or you want a little holiday something-something following your visit, the Christmas markets are chock-full of homemade local delights, like gingerbread, sausages, and fruitcake.
+If you’re looking to munch on tasty delicacies while going from stall to stall, the Christmas markets are chock-full of homemade local delights, like gingerbread, sausages, and fruitcake.
 Make sure to wash it all down with glühwein, a hot mulled wine that keeps the chill at bay while fortifying you for another round of shopping!

 Recommended: Our 10 Favorite Castles in Europe